HL7/fhir-medmorph/input/pagecontent/provisioning.md

 In the case of Central Cancer Registry Reporting, once a named event occurs and the execution of the reporting workflow starts, the following actions will be executed in a sequence.

-* Determine if the patient has a reportable Cancer condition, by executing the check-trigger-codes action in Step 2a.
+* Determine if the patient has a reportable cancer condition, by executing the check-trigger-codes action in Step 2a.
 In Step 2a, the check-participant-registration action is not required for this scenario and hence it is skipped.

 * If the patient has a reportable condition, the Cancer Report will be created by accessing appropriate data from the Data Source in Step 2b.
 The accessed data and executed queries will be defined in the Content IG.
 The create-report action will assemble the data into a bundle per the MedMorph RA IG and Central Cancer Registry Reporting Content IG.

-* Step 2c will be skipped since there is no specific requirement to anonymize, pseudonymize or de-identify the data.
+* Step 2c will be skipped since there is no specific requirement to anonymize, pseudonymize, or de-identify the data.

 * The report is validated in Step 2d to conform to the various profiles specified by the Content IG by executing the validate-report action.

 * Once the report is validated and ready for transmission, the report is submitted by executing the submit-report action in Step 2e.

 These actions described above are machine processable and are extensible.
-As new use cases are instantiated using the MedMorph RA new actions may be added.
+As new use cases are instantiated using the MedMorph RA IG, new actions may be added.
 For example, if the report needs to be signed, an action called add-digital-signature action can be defined and added to Step 2e.
 Similarly, new steps could also be introduced as needed.

-The next section outlines specific requirements for the creation and consumption of the Knowledge Artifacts by MedMorph actors.
+The next section outlines specific requirements for the creation and consumption of the Knowledge Artifacts by MedMorph RA actors.

 #### Creating Knowledge Artifacts